a12233/chessExercise/README.md

 Currently, I do a REST call to get my lastest game, store that game in Postgres, and finally display that game with PgnViewerJS.

+TODO:
+FEN frequency -- be able to see the highest frequency opening positions I end up in DB table by color -- all white games and black games in seperate tables Adding engine evaluation to positions biggest change in engine eval positions flagged Opening tables
+Endgame positions won/lost

 Reference Links:
 https://chess.stackexchange.com/questions/17005/engine-output-fen-string-when-blundering?rq=1